Progressive vs. State Farm: Which one is the cheapest?

 Progressive vs. State Farm: The bottom line

-Both Progressive and State Farm are solid insurance companies, but if rates are what matter most to you, State Farm may be the choice for you.
-However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.
+Both Progressive and State Farm are good insurance companies, but if getting the lowest rates is your priority, State Farm might be the best option for you.
+However, it's always a good idea to look beyond just the price and compare quotes from multiple companies to find the best car insurance for your needs.

 Methodology